dimaMachina/graphql-eslint/README.md

 If you are using [`graphql-config`](https://graphql-config.com/), you are good to go. `graphql-eslint` integrates with it automatically and will use it to load your schema!

-Alternatively, you can define `parserOptions.schema` in the override in your eslint config.
+Alternatively, you can define `parserOptions.schema` in the `*.graphql` override in your ESLint config.

 The parser allows you to specify a json file / graphql files(s) / url / raw string to locate your schema (We are using `graphql-tools` to do that).
 Just add `parserOptions.schema` to your configuration file: